-The design of the remote control screen is loosely based on the "iPod" app of the original (iOS 4) iPad.
+The design of the remote control screen is loosely based on the "iPod" app of the original (iOS 4) iPad, slightly updated to look more like iOS 7.
 So it's simple to use.
 It has some features that are different from the iPod and many other music players.
 The most important of those features are:

 Deferred play: When you touch a track on the iPod, it plays immediately.
 But when you touch a track (or album) on Mike's Jukebox, you have the option of allowing whatever's currently playing to finish before your choice is played.
 This makes it simpler to combine listening and browsing.